Louisa Rolfe: Life

-She began her police career with Avon and Somerset Police, with which she spent 25 years, becoming its Head of CID developing specialist units in Organised Crime and Counter Terrorism Intelligence for south-west England along with multi-service teams for Crime Investigation, roads policing, dogs and firearms.
+She began her police career at Avon and Somerset Police, where she spent 25 years, becoming its head of the CID developing specialist units in organised crime and counter-terrorism intelligence for south-west England alongside multi-service teams for crime investigation, roads policing, dogs and firearms.
 She moved to West Midlands Police in December 2016 on her appointment as its Deputy Chief Constable.
-There she has led on diversity and domestic abuse, becoming lead on the latter for the National Police Chiefs' Council.
-On 8 April 2020 it was announced that she would move to the Metropolitan Police Service, becoming Assistant Commissioner for Met Operations, assuming the post by August that year.
-In late September 2022 it was announced that she would move to Frontline Policing and be succeeded in Met Operations by Matt Twist.
+There, she led on diversity and domestic abuse, becoming lead on the latter for the National Police Chiefs' Council.
+On 8 April 2020, it was announced that she would move to the Metropolitan Police Service, becoming Assistant Commissioner for Met Operations, assuming the post in August that year.
+In late September 2022, it was announced that she would move to Frontline Policing, being succeeded in Met Operations by Matt Twist.

 Honours

 Rolfe was appointed an Officer of the Order of the British Empire in the 2019 New Year Honours for services to policing.
-She is currently a trustee of charity Police Now.
+She is also currently a trustee of charity Police Now.